-- There are minimal start up costs with becoming a VA compared to many other businesses.
+- There are minimal start-up costs with becoming a VA compared to many other businesses.

-- I don’t have any confidence.
+- I lack confidence.

 - I don’t have any clients or a reputation yet.

-- I don’t have much of a marketing budget.
+- I don’t know much about marketing.

 - My website is outdated and doesn’t convert well.

 - I live in a remote location.

 Be aware that many of your strengths and weaknesses may be reversed when applied to different situations.

 So living in a remote location might work to your advantage in another analysis because you’d like to work with rural enterprises.